madprops/huebot/README.md

 Whether public commands are enabled.
 Receives "on" or "off" as arguments.

+>calc

+Outputs a math calculation using math.js using BigNumbers with 64 bit precision.

 # Replacements

 Strings in some cases can get replaced to certain things depending on the keyword.